WaylandM/fly-food-robot/docs/02-grbl.md

 ## Setting motor current

-The gShield has trimpots for adjusting the motor current of each axis, as shown in Figure \@ref(fig:gShield).
+The gShield has trimpots for adjusting the motor current of each axis, as shown in figure \@ref(fig:gShield).

 <div class="figure" style="text-align: center">
 <img src="images/gShield-trimpots.jpg" alt="gShield trimpots" width="75%" />